JuStRank: Benchmarking LLM Judges for System Ranking: Introduction

 Although judges are \textbf{evaluated} based on their instance-level performance, very commonly they are actually \textbf{used} for making system-level decisions; namely, to compare and rank different models or different configurations (Figure~\ref{fig:system_level}, bottom).
 Crucially, even very good instance-level capabilities do not guarantee accurate model ranking; and at the same time, mediocre performance on instances could still yield a very accurate overall ranking (\citealp{dorner2024limits}, \S\ref{sec:system}).
 Thus, the \textit{system-level performance} of judges -- that is, to what degree they can correctly decide between candidate systems, and produce accurate model performance rankings -- remains largely an open question.
 Furthermore, system-level evaluations can unveil an entire range of under-explored judge qualities, such as being biased towards certain models or making un-calibrated model preference judgments.

 In this work we aim to address this gap, and characterize the system-level evaluation capabilities and behaviors of LLM-based judges.
 To this end, we introduce a novel judge benchmark -- \benchmark{} \textit{(\benchmarklong{})}. \benchmark{} compares judges by their ability to correctly rank models, based on agreement with a ground-truth model ranking. \benchmark{} encompasses a collection of $48$ state-of-the-art judges, including both general-purpose LLMs and reward models.
-Our large-scale benchmark and analysis allow us to investigate the performance and behavior of judges when ranking systems.
+Our large-scale benchmark and analysis allow us to explore the performance and behavior of judges as system rankers.

 Our contributions are as follows:

 1. We introduce \benchmark{}, the first large-scale benchmark of judges for ranking target systems.

 2. We quantify the tendency of a judge to exhibit \textit{system bias}, where some models are judged ``unfairly'' (\S\ref{ssec:bias}).